danbev/learning-edge-computing/README.md

 location and hence we knew were to place the edge computing resources.
 But for cases where the IoT devices can move we will know longer know where to place the edge computing resources.
-Multi-access Edge Computing addresses this issue by placing the edge computing resources at the egde of the cellular network.
+Multi-access Edge Computing addresses this issue by placing the edge computing resources at the edge of the cellular network.
-This could be at the cellular base station
+This could be at the cellular base station or Radio Access Network (TODO: this is really not clear to me at the moment and I want to look into this further where/how these placed).

-Telephone companies (Telco) provide telecommunication services and have existing infrastructure but most are not data centers, at least not yet.
+Telephone companies (Telco) provide telecommunication services and have existing infrastructure, but most are not data centers, at least not yet.
 But this is changing and these are being converted/updated to be mini data centers with servers and cloud native NFV applications.

 Now, to avoid vendor lock-in and having specific solutions for each telco provider a framework like Kubernetes is useful.
+There are slimmed version of Kubernetes like `K3S` and `KubeEdge` which can be use by these devices.

 #### K3S
 Provides the full power of Kubernetes but is more light weight but still around